LesFerch/WinSetView/README.md

 # Options
 ![image](https://user-images.githubusercontent.com/79026235/113469683-9635c200-941d-11eb-8b02-d85254abecd6.png)

+## Language Dropdown Menu

+This allows you to select an interface language for WinSetView.
+See **Language Support** section below for details.
+This option does NOT change the Windows language.

 ## Reset Views to Windows Defaults

 This option clears the registry keys that hold Explorer views and restarts Explorer, causing all folder views to revert to Windows defaults.